 How to get there.

 I mentioned in my last Friday Faves that we stayed at the Hotel Opera Richepanse, located at 14 rue du Chevalier de St. Georges.
-This is located in the 1st arrondissement of Paris.
+This is located in the 1st arrondissement of Paris (and you can read more about the hotel and this area of Paris in this post).
 The metro line 8 was easily walkable from the hotel.
 Both to the Madeline and the Concorde stop.